 MINOR EYE CONDITIONS SERVICE (MECS)

-MECS is an NHS funded service available to all patients registered with a City and Hackney GP, Islington GP, Tower Hamlets GP or Newham GP.
+MECS is an NHS funded service available to patients registered with a City and Hackney, Newham, Tower Hamlets or Waltham Forest GP.
 The service is designed for the assessment and treatment of recently occurring medical eye conditions.
+Please note, in Newham and Waltham Forest, this service is for patients aged 10 years and over only (there is no minimum age in City & Hackney or Tower Hamlets).

 The service does not replace the routine eye examination, eye tests or prescriptions for spectacles and a sight test will not be performed as part of the assessment or treatment and you will not be issued with a prescription for spectacles.